-The tasks and achievements of the remuneration & nomination committee during the year 2020
+The tasks and achievements of the remuneration & nomination committee during the year 2021

-- Discuss the results of the annual evaluation of the company's employees for the year 2019. - Discuss the annual evaluation of the company's employees for independent positions for the year 2019. - Discuss bonuses and salary increases for company employees for the year 2019. - Discuss the remuneration of the company's advisor. - Discuss the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2019. - Discuss the CEO reward for the year 2019. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name, and presenting it to the general assembly of shareholders for approval. - Discuss the invitation to elect the company's board of directors for the next three-year term from 2020-2022. - Discuss the results of opening the nomination of candidacy for the Board of Directors membership for the next session 2020 -2022.
+- Discuss the results of the annual evaluation of the company's employees for the year 2020. - Discuss the annual evaluation of the company's employees for independent positions for the year 2020. - Discuss bonuses and salary increases for company employees for the year 2020. - Discuss the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2020. - Discuss the CEO reward for the year 2020. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name, and presenting it to the general assembly of shareholders for approval. - Discuss the appointment of Vice President International Investments Department.